GiGurra/flycd/README.md

    automatically issue a fly.io API token for itself, and store it as an app secret in fly.io.
 You can ssh into your flycd container and copy it from there if you want to use it for other purposes (you prob shouldn't) or just locally verify that it works.
+    * To make it able to clone private git repos, create a fly.io secret called `FLY_SSH_PRIVATE_KEY` after
 4. Optional: Add a webhook to your git repo, pointing to your flycd app's url, e.g. the default POST path `https://<your-flycd-app-name>.fly.dev/webhook`, which currently just supports GitHub push webhooks.